-Twin Ports Climate Conversations (TPCC) is a monthly opportunity for community dialogue about questions of climate change.
-TPCC covers different topics monthly, focusing on perspectives of climate change impacts, adaptation responses, and opportunities for mitigation and resilience.
+Twin Ports Climate Conversations (TPCC) is a webinar presentation that takes place quarterly (January, April, July, October) and is an opportunity for community dialogue about questions of climate change.
+TPCC covers different topics, focusing on perspectives of climate change impacts, adaptation responses, and opportunities for mitigation and resilience.
 These conversations are organized, coordinated and facilitated by staff from multiple agencies.
 You are invited to join the conversation.

 Minnesota Sea Grant's role as a coordinator and facilitator of the Twin Ports Climate Conversations events supports our mission to enhance the practical use and conservation of coastal, marine and Great Lakes resources in order to create a sustainable economy and environment.